rimbas/nfs3-blender-import-scripts/README.md

 ## 3. Run the importer script in Python

+Create and open a `.blend` file in the root of repository.
+Copy a script from `blender_importer_scripts` into blender.
 Change the `track_id` variable to select which track to import.
+Run the script